japsimar-soin/Namaste-Javascript/README.md

 **Lexical env** : Local memory + lexical env of parent

-- In each function memory space, a reference to lexical en of parent also exists
+- In each function memory space, a reference to lexical env of parent also exists
-- A function can have access to its own local memory and the lexical env of its parent (and consequently parent of parent)
+- A function can have access to its own local memory and lexical env of its parent (and consequently parent of parent)

 **Scope Chain** : Chain of all lexical environments in hierarchical order